PaulKi1/Single_Stock_Earnings/README.md

 Caveats:
 - Modules 3 and 4 are really slow as of now (Module 4 should be patched soon).
 Module 3 has the issue of creating a bunch of unique download instances, instead of downloading everything at once (this is done to reduce costs tremendously).
 - Sometimes data points are missing in the final file.
 This can usually be fixed by rerunning the pipeline with incremental turned on.
+- I have only tried this with US tickers so far (not sure Databento offers other data).

 Future Implementations:
 - IV vs realized Vol instead of straddle: